Table of contents

 It can grow your business.

 Mobile payment use is rapidly expanding, and you should be able to provide options for your customers to pay.
-Try our contactless and chip reader to start accepting mobile payments like Apple Pay and Android Pay as well as chip cards.
-It’s just $59.
+Try the Square Reader for contactless and chip to start accepting mobile payments like Apple Pay and Android Pay as well as chip cards.